oconnellryan/oconnellryan.github.io/ufc-live-scoring.md

 &nbsp;<br>
 The following graph shows the coeficcient (or value) for each statistic:
 <img src="/assets/ufc/new_coefs.png" alt="Image" width="700"/> &nbsp;<br>
 The model result is a set of four probabilities representing the likelihood of a 10-9 or 10-8 round for either fighter.
-The total win probability for each fighter is also calculated as the sum of 10-9 or 10-8.
+The total win probability for each fighter is also calculated as the sum of both.

 ### Scoring Output: